sknadig/sknadig.dev/_pages/home.md

 **My research interests include:**

-- Streaming end-to-end ASR for conversational, telephony and videoconferencing speech
+- Streaming end-to-end ASR for conversational, telephony, and videoconferencing speech
 - Low-latency and computationally constrained scenarios
 - Multi-lingual and code-switched speech recognition
-- Bringing external knowledge into the purely data driven end-to-end architectures
+- Bringing external knowledge into the purely data-driven end-to-end architectures

 ---

 When I'm not building next-gen ASR products, I conduct research to bring in some classical speech knowledge to the purely data-driven models of recent years.
-Through this exercise, I'm hoping to blend the pure data-driven architectures with speech knowledge, leading to a reduction in model complexity, faster training/inference and hopefully, deeper insights into speech recognition.
+Through this exercise, I'm hoping to blend the pure data-driven architectures with speech knowledge, leading to a reduction in model complexity, faster training/inference, and hopefully, deeper insights into speech recognition.

 Other problems I am currently working on include
 - KWS using neural attention